vue-garden/vue-datepicker/README.md

 npm install hsy-vue-datepicker -S
 ```

-then import into your project, add below code into your `main.js`:
+then import it into your project, add below code into your `main.js`:

 ```js
 import Datepicker from 'hsy-vue-datepicker'